-The Etruscan Coast is well equipped for welcoming the thousands of tourists who come here every summer: beach resorts, free beaches, holiday villages, campgrounds, and many facilities contribute to give tourists everything they need for a perfect seaside holiday.
+The Etruscan Coast is well equipped for welcoming the thousands of tourists who come here every summer: beach resorts, free beaches, holiday villages, campgrounds, and many facilities contribute to giving tourists everything they need for a perfect seaside holiday.

 The main seaside towns are Castiglioncello, Cecina, Rosignano (close to it are located the impressive White Beaches), Donoratico, and San Vincenzo.
-Most of them boast beautiful, paid and equipped or free beaches washed by clear water and surrounded by shady pine forests.
+Most of them boast beautiful, paid, and equipped or free beaches washed by clear water and surrounded by shady pine forests.

-Apart from beach life, visitors can enjoy relaxing or walking in nature, thanks to the wide presence of protected areas, woods, botanical gardens, and nature-surrounded paths, all of them are ideal places during the hottest days.
+Apart from beach life, visitors can enjoy relaxing or walking in nature, thanks to the wide presence of protected areas, woods, botanical gardens, and nature-surrounded paths, all of which are ideal places during the hottest days.
 In the hinterland, you can discover many lovely Medieval villages preserving still now their ancient charms.
 Some of them are really worth a visit, such as Suvereto, Bolgheri, Populonia Alta, and Castagneto Carducci.

 There is also a beautiful 'Road of Wine', surrounded by vineyards and olive trees, running along this area, so, if you are a wine lover you can take advantage of this once visiting the Etruscan Coast.